redwoodjs/redwoodjs-com-archive/docs/testing.md

 # Testing

 Testing.
 For some it's an essential part of their development workflow.
-For others it's something they know they *should* do, but for whatever reason it hasn't grabbed their fancy yet.
+For others it's something they know they *should* do, but for whatever reason it hasn't struck their fancy yet.
 For still others it's something they ignore completely, hoping the whole concept will go away.
 But tests are here to stay, and maybe Redwood can change some opinions about testing being awesome and fun.

 ## Introduction to Testing